yukun-dong/how-to/AAD-Manifest-Introduction.md

 The AAD manifest contains a definition of all the attributes of an AAD application object in the Microsoft identity platform.
 There is a [document](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest) to introduce AAD manifest schema and definitions.
 You can also find AAD manifest from AAD application page on Azure Portal.

-Before enabling AAD manifest features in Teams Toolkit extension, AAD application is created/update by the extension, and users can only modify/update AAD application from Azure portal, and some update may may conflict with extension.
+Before enabling AAD manifest features in Teams Toolkit extension, AAD application is created/update by the extension, and users can only modify/update AAD application from Azure portal, and some update may conflict with extension.
 With the latest version of Teams Toolkit extension, we added AAD manifest build-in support in the extension, which make it easier for user to customize AAD application.

 ## AAD manifest in VSCode Teams Toolkit extension